 Conversion is not easy.
 Modern conversion tales often tell a lie in that regard.
 It is not always, or often, the case that conversion solves all of your external problems.
 Sometimes conversion makes them worse.
 And that is why the honest author often shies away from a conversion story.
 Because it feels like tacking “Happily Ever After” onto the end of a fairy tale.
 And we know life doesn’t really work like that.

 But, on the other hand, life does work like that in a sense.
 We do get to marry the prince in the end.
 The wicked witch really dies.
 Paradise really is waiting for us on the other side of the Jordan.
 God really did save us.
 How do we express that in a believable narrative while we are still daily mired in the indisputable dirt of sin and futility?

 One way is to let our redemption stories be of the dirt as well.
 Too often, we want our redemption to lift us out of reality.
 For us, redemption is the means of escape.
 But that isn’t God’s way.
 Redemption is about God’s kingdom coming to earth.
 It’s not an ethereal thing.
-It’s as real as sweat and blood.
+It’s also a fact as practical as potatoes, if only we would see it in faith.
 When we see redemption in that way, perhaps we’ll be able to write it that way too.